Einstein Structure of Four-Manifolds: Introduction

 In this paper, we will examine the rigidity of the Einstein structure by considering deformations of the round sphere $\mathbb{S}^4$.
 The rigidity means that an Einstein structure has no infinitesimal Einstein deformations and so it is an isolated point of the moduli space.
 See $\mathbf{12.H}$ in \cite{besse} and the review \cite{rev-anderson} for the moduli space of Einstein structures.
-Although there are currently no rigidity or uniqueness results for Einstein manifolds with positive Ricci scalar in contrast to the Ricci-flat and Ricci-negative Einstein manifolds, it is known \cite{besse,daga-yang} (see also \cite{v22,v23}) that the standard metrics on $\mathbb{S}^4$ or $\mathbb{C}\mathbb{P}^2$ are locally rigid, i.e. the metrics are isolated points in the moduli space of Einstein metrics.
+The rigidity result for Einstein manifolds with positive Ricci scalar was shown in \cite{c-torre,torre-jmp} by proving that there are no nontrivial solutions to the linearized instanton equations on conformally anti-self-dual Einstein spaces with a positive cosmological constant.
+It is also known \cite{besse,daga-yang} (see also \cite{v22,v23}) that the standard metrics on $\mathbb{S}^4$ or $\mathbb{C}\mathbb{P}^2$ are locally rigid, i.e. the metrics are isolated points in the moduli space of Einstein metrics.
 In order to study the moduli space of Einstein structures, we will use the irreducible decomposition of curvature tensors \cite{ahs-sd4} (see also Chaps. $\mathbf{1.G}$ and $\mathbf{1.H}$ in Ref. \cite{besse} and Secs.
 1.1 and 2.1 in Ref. \cite{dona-kron}).
 In section 2, we recapitulate the canonical decomposition of the curvature tensor in Refs. \cite{yang-col1,oh-yang,yang-col2,yang-col3,yang-col4} and provide a simple proof of the Hitchin-Thorpe inequality \cite{hitchin1974,rev-anderson,pps-blms}.
 We apply the canonical decomposition to the Page metric \cite{page} which is the first example of a nonhomogeneous compact Einstein manifold and is a Hermitian-Einstein, conformal to a K\"ahler metric, but is not K\"ahler itself \cite{besse,rev-anderson}.
 In section 3, we examine the rigidity of the Einstein structure by considering deformations of the round four-sphere $\mathbb{S}^4$.
 We show that any deformation of the round four-sphere $\mathbb{S}^4$ causes it to deviate from the Einstein structure, except trivial deformations at most only changing the size of the sphere.
-The purpose of this analysis is to get some insight into why the moduli space of Einstein structures is an isolated point so that an Einstein structure has no infinitesimal Einstein deformations.
-In section 4, we discuss some generalization of our approach and the physical origin of the rigidity of Einstein structures.
+This analysis may shed light on why Einstein metrics are typically isolated modulo diffeomorphisms, implying a form of rigidity.
+In section 4, we consider asymptotically locally flat (ALF) spaces which share the same asymptotic boundary conditions but carry different topological structures.
+Our formalism proves particularly useful for these spaces to reveal their Einstein structures.
+In section 5, we derive an underlying equation governing the deformations of Einstein metrics that may shed light on the physical origin of the rigidity of Einstein structures.
 In appendix A, we will prove the strong version of the Hitchin-Thorpe inequality (Theorem $\mathbf{2}$ in \cite{hitchin1974}) in order to demonstrate the effectiveness of our approach.